Stable allocations in discrete exchange economies: Introduction

-The literature on the bargaining set started with \cite{aumann1961bargaining}, and includes several different variations on the notion of a bargaining set, such as \cite{mascolellbargaining89} and \cite{zhou1994new}.
-Ours is a variation of the bargaining set adapted to the application to discrete economies.
+If we think of blocks as objections, our locally absorbing set has a flavor of the bargaining set (\cite{aumann1961bargaining}), which comprises allocations for which any objections are subject to counterobjections.
+There are several different variations on the notion of a bargaining set, such as \cite{mascolellbargaining89} and \cite{zhou1994new}.
 There are known, general, game-theoretic existence results, such as those of \cite{peleg1967existence} in the setting of transferable utility, and \cite{peleg1963withoutsidepayments} or \cite{VOHRA199119} for games without transfers.
 Our model does not satisfy the assumption in these papers: we do not have transferable utility, nor are the convexity assumptions in \cite{peleg1963withoutsidepayments}, or the balancedness condition of \cite{VOHRA199119}, satisfied.
-We also want to emphasize the algorithmic and constructive nature of our existence result for the bargaining set, while the existing literature often uses non-constructive, topological, fixed-point arguments.
+We also want to emphasize the algorithmic and constructive nature of our existence result for the absorbing set, while the existing literature often uses non-constructive, topological, fixed-point arguments.